Unosquare-CoE-JavaScript/isaac-paz/aws/07 Infrastructure as code with terraform/4 firsts steps with terraform/readme.md

 ```

-## Local Modules
+## Local and remote Modules

 - You can split definition of resources into other files and use them as modules
 - When you want to "Invoke" a modules you have to follow the next sintax and pass the variables that the module is waiting as properties

 ```
 module "app" {
-  source        = "./modules/instance" #path to the module's folder ami_id        = var.ami_id
-  instance_type = var.instance_type
-  tags          = var.tags
+  source        = "./modules/instance" #path to the module's folder or an URL where the module is saved example a repository on github ami_id        = var.ami_id instance_type = var.instance_type tags          = var.tags